olwend/JS-Exercises/pt1_variables_and_operators/README.md

 ## Exercise 3 - Random

-In `./exercise-3.js`, write code for the declaration of a which sets it to a random integer from 1 to 1000 each time you run the script.
+In `./exercise-3.js`, write code for the declaration of the variable `a` which sets it to a random integer from 1 to 1000 each time you run the script.